Lilla-Kavecsanszki/downwarddog/README.md

 The main focus is to be straight forward enough to save time for the user, yet to be engaging and motivating at the same time.

 The user can interact with the website in various ways such as viewing relevant and uselful information on the articles page.
 The users, if they are registered and logged in, then can comment on the articles and also can express their opinion with a like.
 They can later also unlike the article, in case they changed their mind.
 The users can also see a selection of yoga classes, then also a selection of available dates and times for the relevant classes to choose from through the Yoga page.
 If they are logged in, they will be able to book, register their interest.
-After admin approval, the user is able to follow up their bookings on the My Bookings page, and also to delete the bookings that they are not able to attend anymore.
+After admin approval, the user is able to follow up their bookings on the My Bookings page, and also to edit or delete the bookings that they wish to.

 This full-stack framework project was built using Django framework, Python, HTML, Bootstrap and CSS.
-Furthermore, the webiste stores all vital information and data in an external database, Cloudinary.
+Furthermore, ElephantSQL and Cloudinary was also used to store data, images and CSS.

 ![Application](readme-images/responsive.png "Application")